pollopollo-org/chat-bot/README.md

 To install TypeScript run the command `npm install -g typescript` or `yarn global add typescript`

+Compiling has been tested with tsc version 4.2.3

 ### Yarn

 To use yarn make sure you have it installed by running the command `npm install --global yarn`